Living With Earthquakes

 If you are in bed when you feel the shaking:

 - Drop down onto your hands and knees so the earthquake doesn’t knock you down.
-Drop to the ground (before the earthquake drops you!).
+Move to the ground (before the earthquake moves you!).

 - Cover your head and neck with your arms to protect yourself from falling debris.